-As Casco Baykeeper, Joe Payne takes a unique, “work-with” approach in his efforts to find solutions to problems facing the Bay.
-Collaborating with fishermen, businesses, government agencies, citizens, and other stakeholders, Joe advocates for solutions that are pragmatic, scientifically sound, and effective.
+As Casco Baykeeper, Joe Payne has taken a unique, “work-with” approach in his efforts to find solutions to problems facing the Bay.
+Collaborating with fishermen, businesses, government agencies, citizens, and other stakeholders, Joe has advocated for solutions that are pragmatic, scientifically sound, and effective.

 What does it mean to be a Waterkeeper?